basiralab/MGN-Net/README.md

-## Please cite the following paper when using MGN_Net
+## Please cite the following paper when using MGN-Net
 ```latex
   @inproceedings{gurbuzrekik2021,
     title={MGN-Net: a multi-view graph normalizer for integrating heterogeneous biological network populations},